yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 }}}
 '''Apply useful patches that aren't in subversion yet'''

-These are patches that have tickets open but haven't made it into the subversion tree yet: (Is this still true as of r10887?
-With my DSL-524T revision 10887 without any patches enables wlan on boot and the LEDs work as expected.)
+These are patches that have tickets open but haven't made it into the subversion tree yet:

- * Enable WAN (ADSL) interface automatically on boot: https://dev.openwrt.org/ticket/2781 (may not be needed anymore)
+ * Enable WAN (ADSL) interface automatically on boot: https://dev.openwrt.org/ticket/2781 (still needed as at r14165)
- * Make LEDs blink on network activity: https://dev.openwrt.org/ticket/2776
- * Also for the LEDs, if you have an Australian version of the router: H/W version A5, or ProductID "AR7DB", you may need to modify openwrt/trunk/target/linux/ar7/files/arch/mips/ar7/platform.c to include lines to detect your device.
-At revision 10021, the patches above don't yet adequately take care of it.

 In general they can be applied by downloading and saving the "original version" of the patchfile attached to the ticket, then {{{"cd openwrt/trunk; patch -p0 <name-of-patch-file"}}}

 '''Download source code for optional extra packages'''